-25 Years Ago: Robert Plant Releases ‘Now and Zen’
+When Robert Plant Finally Embraced His Past on ‘Now and Zen’

-The singer — quite admirably — spent the eight years since the legendary group's breakup working hard to establish a solo body of work that didn't tread on Zeppelin's sonic territory, and avoided playing any of their hits at his own concerts.
+The singer spent the eight years since the legendary group's breakup working hard to establish a solo body of work that didn't tread on Zeppelin's sonic territory, and avoided playing any of their hits at his own concerts.

 "I've stopped apologizing to myself for having this great period of success and fanatical acceptance," Plant explained to Rolling Stone magazine in a March 24, 1988 interview.
 "It's time to get on and enjoy it now."
 Inspired by new songwriting partner Phil Johnstone, and perhaps by the wave of Zeppelin imitators and borrowers enjoying the fruits of his labor at the time, Plant began to open the door to his past.

-Plant recruited Led Zeppelin guitarist Jimmy Page to play lead guitar on two of the album's big hits — ‘Heaven Knows’ and ‘Tall Cool One,’ which one-upped the Zeppelin-sampling Beastie Boys by featuring Plant dueling with his younger ‘Black Dog’ self over samples of guitar riffs from ‘The Ocean’ and ‘Whole Lotta Love.’
+Plant even recruited Led Zeppelin guitarist Jimmy Page to play lead guitar on two of the album's big hits – "Heaven Knows" and "Tall Cool One," which one-upped the Zeppelin-sampling Beastie Boys by featuring Plant dueling with his younger "Black Dog" self over samples of guitar riffs from "The Ocean" and "Whole Lotta Love."

-Not everything on the album stands the test of time — the sound can get a little too pristine at times, and tracks like ‘Why’ veer dangerously close to Howard Jones synth-pop territory.
-But highlights abound, including the gorgeous ballad ‘Ship of Fools,’ the gloriously disjointed ‘White, Clean and Neat’ and ‘Billy's Revenge,’ a lively, irreverent number that blends doo-wop, rockabilly and what sounds like the world's most demented carnival piano player.
+Not everything on the album stands the test of time: The sound can occasionally get a little too pristine, and tracks like "Why" veer dangerously close to Howard Jones synth-pop territory.
+But highlights abound, including the gorgeous ballad "Ship of Fools," the gloriously disjointed "White, Clean and Neat" and "Billy's Revenge," a lively, irreverent number that blends doo-wop, rockabilly and what sounds like the world's most demented carnival piano player.